 September - We did a round table discussion of some overall updates to the Tahoe Forest Health System, the Strategic Plan, and surveyed the PFAC members for topics/meeting feedback.
 Harry Weis, CEO, shared a wealth of information to the present members regarding the current state of health care, more specifically rural hospitals nationwide.
-He presented an overview of our current Access to Care project with Vizient and how we are working collaboratively to meet the needs of our community, which has seen the number of visits tripled since 2015.
+He presented an overview of our current Access to Care project with Vizient and how we are working collaboratively to meet the needs of our community and improve access to care.